 – Urinate when your body tells you to.
 Don’t hold in your urine as this can increase the likelihood of infection.

 – Wear cotton underwear.
 This helps to keep the area clean and dry.

-– Use organic tampons and pads, or a Diva Cup, instead of bleached sanitary products.
+– Use organic tampons and pads, or a Menstrual Cup, instead of bleached sanitary products.

 – Position yourself on top during intercourse to reduce the amount of bacteria being pushed into the urethra.